Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 What you can't get for sixpence at Woolworths.
 Extracted from a cartoon by students from Liverpool University in 1934.
 Among the items you can't buy are socks that don't smell, hot water bottles for cold knights (sic) and pins for pricking.

-Rapidly rising profits were ploughed into a major expansion programme, which saw the opening of more than four hundred additional outlets.
-Most were in the suburbs and in smaller towns and semi-rural locations, where no chain store had ventured before.
-In most places Woolworth was invited in, and offered a prime spot and other enticements to set up shop.
+Most new branches were in the suburbs and in smaller towns and semi-rural locations, where no chain store had ventured before.
+Often Woolworth was invited in, and offered a prime spot and other enticements to set up shop.

 Cartoon of B.C.
 Donaldson, Head of Construction for Woolworths from a privately produced book in 1935.
 Donaldson is holding a golf club made of an RSJ with a brick tied to the end.
 He has just sliced the ball and demolished the clubhouse.
 The caption reads "That's all right, we can build another one overnight!"

-The firm promoted its Northern District Construction Superintendent, B.C.
-Donaldson, to oversee the nationwide mass expansion programme.
-Every detail was carefully planned and had to be executed with military precision.
+The Northern District's Construction Superintendent, B.C.
+Donaldson, stepped up to oversee the nationwide expansion.
+He planned every detail with military precision.

-Most of the new buildings followed a standard model, like Pwllheli, Gwynned in North Wales (below, right).
-The repeatable formula made it possible to open a store every seventeen days during the peak season.
+Most new buildings followed a standard model, like Pwllheli, Gwynned in North Wales (below, right).
+The builders boasted that they always added a few local twists.
+The repeatable formula allowed for this while still opening a store every seventeen days!

 A new F. W. Woolworth store in High Street Pwellheli, Gwynedd, Wales - which opened on 7th July 1934

-During the period between the World Wars, the product range changed regularly, but the firm stuck with the same store format and insisted on absolute consistency between one branch and another.
+Between the World Wars the range kept changing, but the store format remained totally consistent.
 It is hard to believe that the two pictures below were taken nine years and two hundred miles apart.

 Two Woolworth stores, two different parts of the country, nine years apart - yet the salesfloors look virtually identical.
 That consistency of presentation was the hallmark of the chain stores, with F. W. Woolworth charting the way for others to follow.